anchangben/PHENOSTAMP/README.md

 The complete installation script can be long to run (between half an hour and an hour), but is complete.

 If you have a new EMT data already processed as a data matrix r object and you want to project on the map from Karacosta et al. 2019, use code from "project.R" instead.

+## Questions
+Any questions can be addressed to anb28636@gmail.com